 Spatial configuration relates the location of an asset to the services it can provide.
 For example, trees on flood plains help to reduce downstream flooding by increasing surface roughness, but trees outside the flood plain do not contribute via this mechanism.
 Spatial configuration also refers to the location of the provision of a service in relation to the beneficiaries.
 In both cases, the services provided by urban trees are all relevant to the immediate surroundings, and the people benefitting from those services live in close proximity to the trees.

-Table 9 summarises the quantity, quality and spatial configuration of trees in the urban forests of Birmingham, Solihull and Coventry.
+Table 8 summarises the quantity, quality and spatial configuration of trees in the urban forest of Solihull.